Please click below to download a short CV:

 - Editor.
-The Norton Anthology of World Literature, third edition, fourth edition.
+The Norton Anthology of World Literature, third, fourth, and fifth editions.
 Primarily responsible for volume F, Literature Since 1900, under the general editorship of Martin Puchner.
 New York: W. W. Norton & Company, 2012.
 Shorter edition 2013.
 Fourth edition 2018.
-Electronic edition 2015: https://digital.wwnorton.com/worldlit3v2.
+Fifth edition in progress.

 - Editor, The Norton Anthology of Western Literature, ninth edition.
 Primarily responsible for final section, Literature since 1900, under the general editorship of Martin Puchner.
 New York: W. W. Norton & Company, 2014.